Inclusive design and ways of working

 I like to attend local and remote events where I can learn from other digital experts.
 These include:

-I’ve also spoken at local events and on remote panels, and regularly post on social media to raise awareness and begin conversations with other designers, women in STEM, and people working in tech.
+I’ve also spoken at local events and on remote panels, and I regularly post on social media to raise awareness, share experiences, and begin conversations with other women in STEM, and with allies working across tech.

 Design leader Becky Colley speaking at a UX event in Manchester